txchen/feplay/README.md

 * riot_todo - implement todomvc using riotjs
 * riot_vue - implement vuejs' examples using riotjs
 * riot_babel - use babel and riotjs to build web app
+* riot_webpack - use webpack, ES6, riot and riotcontrol to build app